 Ukiah is a rural community with a student population of approximately 7,000 students.
-Accelerated Achievement Academy's (AAA) student population reflects the district population for the most part with nearly 50% Hispanic and 82% socioeconomically disadvantaged.
-AAA's serves primarily students who have struggled academically and need extra support to be successful.
+Sequoia Career Academy's (SCA) student population reflects the district population for the most part with nearly 50% Hispanic and 82% socioeconomically disadvantaged.
+SCA serves primarily students who are looking to begin a career directly after high school and students who have struggled academically and need extra support to be successful.
 The school is focused on career planning with a specific emphasis on certificate and training programs.

-Since our school operates a Title I, Part A Schoolwide Program, our LCAP is serving to meet the requirements of the School Plan for Student Achievement.
+Since our school is a single school LEA that operates a Title I, Part A Schoolwide Program, our LCAP is serving to meet the requirements of the School Plan for Student Achievement.
 We utilized state and local data and educational partner input to conduct our comprehensive needs assessment, which is captured in the following sections of the LCAP: Reflections: Identified Needs, Engaging Educational Partners, Measuring and Reporting Results, and the Why Statements for our Goals.
-Our Title I, Part A funded actions are included in Goals 1, 2, 3 and 4 (Actions 3 and 18).
+Our Title I, Part A funded actions are included in Goals 1, 2, 3, and 4 (Actions 3 and 18).